 One of the most useful ways to start the New Year is to shred your Christmas tree, the needles will provide an acid rich mulch for blueberries, rhododendrons, azaleas, and hydrangeas.

 Check the ties around trees, shrubs and climbers to see if they have survived the autumn gales, and that any protection around tender plants is still in place.

 Look in your garage or shed to see whether Dahlia and Begonia tubers are still in good order and not rotting or drying out.

 Sweep up any remaining autumn leaves, remembering not to walk on the lawn after frost.
 Clear away ivy that is threatening to take over the walls of your house and hedging.
 If we have a mild spell, the grass may well need cutting.

 Apple and pear trees need to be pruned when they are dormant, removing dead, diseased and overcrowded branches.
-Deciduous trees and hedges can also be pruned but leave cherries, plums and evergreens until the spring.
+Deciduous trees and hedges can also be pruned but leave evergreens until the spring.
 Cut wisteria back. prune back to two or three buds from the main lateral stem and make sure all the supporting wiring is tight.